 2. First-aid and the importance of health:

-This is essentially something the child’s schooling should cover but I strongly encourage its reinforcement at home by teaching your child essential first aid steps in case of emergencies.
+This is essentially something the child’s schooling should cover but I strongly encourage its reinforcement at home by teaching your child essential first aid steps.

-Show them a first aid kit and its contents while doing this.
-Another important skill is that instead of forcing your child to eat vegetables, talk to them about health risks in eating junk food all the time and explain how the healthy food will benefit them in a way that they can apply to themselves.
+Another important skill is teaching your child to take care of their health.
+Instead of forcing your child to eat vegetables, talk to them about health risks in eating junk food all the time and explain how the healthy food will benefit them in a way that they can apply to themselves.

 For example, for a kid interested in sports, talk about foods that give them increased stamina and agility, enabling them to play better at their sport.